tmcowley/natural-selection-sim/README.md

   * optimal beings will always be graded optimally fit using this model
 * Beings greater than 4 generations old are set to unfit, and don't progress to generation 5

-### Modelling: Competition

-### Controlling Population Size with a Dynamic Environment
+### Modelling: Competition - Controlling Population Size with a Dynamic Environment
 * Due to computational limitations, exponential population growth must be avoided
   * Environment is dynamically changed to impose greater selection pressures on population
-  * (Simulates resource scarcity, increasing selection pressures)
+  * (Simulates resource scarcity from increased competition, increasing selection pressures)
   * critically high population count is stored in `critical_high_pop`, initially set to 10,000
 * To prevent rapid population decline, and :
   * Environment changed to impose less strict selection pressures
-  * (Simulates resource abundance, decreasing selection pressures)
+  * (Simulates resource abundance from reduced competition, decreasing selection pressures)
   * Critically low population count is stored in `critically_low_pop`, initially set to 500
 * This functionality is very poor, and must be improved with further research for an improved simulation